SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/03-custom-section-via-extension-point/readme.md

 ## 3. Create a new custom section

-➡️ Click the plus icon in the "Sections" area of the Page Map to create new custom section:
+➡️ Click the plus icon in the "Sections" area of the Page Map to create a new custom section:

 ![Page Map 2](page-map2.png)